mld1812/pynfam/README.md

 # Overview

-This repository contains the python package *pynfam* which includes the functions, classes, and methods for running large-scale beta decay caluclations with the fortran codes hfbtho and pnfam.
+This repository contains the python package *pynfam* which includes the functions, classes, and methods for running large-scale beta decay calculations with the fortran codes hfbtho and pnfam.
 It contains an executable script *run_pynfam.py* through which the user can supply all necessary inputs for one or more beta decay calculations, which are parallelized with mpi4py.